kirby-b/TelloDrones/README.md

 Another thing to look out for is the drone out right refusing to do anything, or error previously working commands.
 In my experience with the drones I used, It is always either to hot or it just needs a quick reset(long press the ON button for 5 seconds).
 If it is to hot you can either run my cool down script, or just leave it alone for a minute.

+Lastly, many of the library commands are based on the camera of the tello.
+This means you must be in a well lit area when flying it.

 You can also make an ap command to connect your drone to your wifi with: name "ap" and ASCII of "ap ROUTER_SSID ROUTER_PASSWORD" .
 This makes it easy to create a drone swarm

 Make sure both packets as under IP 192.168.10.1 ,  port 8889 , and type UDP